afk-echo/refresh/README.md

 </div>

 ## :book: Features
-Note: This project is yet to reach completion.
+Note: This project is yet to reach a stable release.
 Multiple features are yet to be tested.
 It is not guaranteed that all features will work reliably.
 Features include:
 - Material You color support
 - adding multiple URLs to check